Everyone at King Edward belongs to a House - a community that works together, competes as a team and supports good causes.

 Sir Isaac Newton was born on the 25th December 1642.
 He was born at Woolsthorpe near Grantham in Lincolnshire, the only son of a prosperous local farmer who died before Isaac was born.
 At the age of three, he was looked after by his grandmother when his mother re-married.
 He did not seek out the company of other children preferring instead to occupy himself inventing small toys.
 When Isaac was twelve he was reunited with his mother following the death of her second husband.
 He then started school for the first time and attended King’s School in Grantham.
 At school he was considered to be a poor student but he went on to graduate from Cambridge University.
 He lived a very long life only dying at the age of 84 in 1727.
 Newton was an English physicist, mathematician, astronomer, philosopher, alchemist and theologian.
 Significant work by Newton includes the principles of conservation related to momentum and angular momentum, the refraction of light, an empirical law of cooling, the building of the first practical telescope and much more.
 Newton moved to London in 1696 and took up a role as the Warden of the Royal Mint, overseeing the production of the Pound Sterling.
 Newton was known to have said that his work on formulating a theory of gravitation was inspired by watching an apple fall from a tree.
 A story well publicized to this very day.
 Sir Isaac Newton has been considered by many to be the greatest and most influential scientist who ever lived.

-The Tennyson House motto is “Concordia res parvae crescent” which means work together to accomplish more.
-This perfectly sums up the team spirit we foster in Tennyson House.
+The Tennyson House motto is “Per unitatem vi” through unity and strength.
+This perfectly sums up the team spirit and togetherness we foster in Tennyson House.
 Our house members regularly support each other in inter-house competitions and our House Captains are excellent role models to younger students demonstrating how collaboration across the years groups engenders a strong sense of unity and community.
+Form Sports Captains also play a huge role in Tennyson’s values as they support their own form and work along side the House Captains to make sure Tennyson is leading the way.

 Alfred Lord Tennyson was born in 1809 and died in 1892.
 He was born in Somersby, Lincolnshire, the son of a rector and one of 12 children.
 His father was comfortably well off for a country clergyman and Tennyson spent many summers in Mablethorpe and Skegness.
 Tennyson first studied at Louth Grammar School and later went on to study at Trinity College, Cambridge.
 Unfortunately his father died in 1831 and Tennyson was unable to finish his degree.
 Instead he had to return to the family home.
 He was Poet Laureate of the UK during much of Queen Victoria’s day right up until his death in 1892.
 He remains one of the most popular poets in the English language.
 You will probably be familiar with some of the following phrases from his work even if you did not know they were by Tennyson: “Tis better to have loved and lost than never to have loved at all”, “Theirs not to reason why, theirs but to do and die.”

-Willoughby's motto is 'Lead by Example', and this is what we expect from all of our house members.
-Willoughby students lead the college by exemplifying the values we hold dear:
+Willoughby's motto is 'Be the best you', and this is what we expect from all of our house members.
+Willoughby students lead the school by exemplifying the values we hold dear:

 - Caring for each other